JGCRI/gcam-doc/economy.md

 \text{materials-gross-output} = F(K_M, L_M, E_M, A_M)
 $$

-where \(K_M\) is Materials capital, \(L_M\) is Materials labor, \(E_M\) is energy service input, and \(A_M\) is agricultural nonfood service input.
+where $$K_M$$ is Materials capital, $$L_M$$ is Materials labor, $$E_M$$ is energy service input, and $$A_M$$ is agricultural nonfood service input.

 Energy services and agricultural nonfood services are aggregated from detailed GCAM sectoral outputs using initial prices as weights.
 Total factor productivity is calibrated so that open-GDP reference runs reproduce the corresponding reference GDP trajectory.

 ## Labor and capital markets

-In KLEAM, total regional labor supply is linked to population and employment assumptions.
+Total regional labor supply is linked to population and employment assumptions.
 Labor is allocated between Agriculture and Materials.
 Agriculture and Materials are connected through this regional labor allocation system, while sectoral labor markets clear within the model.

 Within primary agriculture, a common regional agricultural wage rate is assumed across agricultural sectors.
 This reflects the assumption that labor is mobile within primary agriculture.
 Agricultural labor inputs are represented explicitly in crop, livestock, and forestry production where applicable.